 Her legal skills are maintained through her role as Family Law lecturer and subject co- ordinator at the University of Queensland and her acceptance speech after being named the 2018 WLAQ Leneen Forde AC Woman Lawyer of the Year, in which she spoke of the exhaustion of an aggressive approach to legal practice, became an industry and social media sensation.

-Having enjoyed many years of training family lawyers in the fundamentals of Collaborative Practice with Clarissa Rayward, Anne-Marie recently introduced Australia’s first collaborative training for wills and estates lawyers.
+Having enjoyed many years of training family lawyers in the fundamentals of Collaborative Practice with Clarissa Rayward, Anne-Marie has recently been working with Zinta Harris to introduce Australia’s first collaborative training for wills and estates lawyers.
 She is a member of the International Academy of Collaborative Professionals’ Trainers Faculty and brings to her engaging and thought provoking trainings and presentations, learnings from psychology, neuroscience and mediation.